 - In May 2018, Aldermore announced the maximum age at the end of a mortgage term will be 99 and Family Building Society has a maximum of 95.

 - of course, you still have to show that the mortgage you want will be affordable.
 And if you are retired with a part-time job, the lender is unlikely to think you will still be working in your 90s!

 If you feel you have been badly affected by a mortgage lender’s refusal to give you a mortgage, or allow you to re-mortgage, or to port your existing mortgage.
 You need to first put your complaint in writing to the lender.
 If this is refused you can send it to the Financial Ombudsman.

 In 2017, the Financial Ombudsman’s newsletter looked at several cases where people were refused a mortgage because of their age.

 If you want a like for like remortgage or mortgage port, with no increase in the borrowed amount or the term, and where all parties to the mortgage remain unchanged, and you are refused, you should certainly take your case to the Ombudsman.

-But if your problem is that your lender won’t offer you a remortgage or change your mortgage to a repayment mortgage because they are no longer offering new mortgages, the Finanical Ombudsman may be unable to help.
-See this decision where the ombudsman concluded:
+But if your problem is that your lender won’t offer you a remortgage or change your mortgage to a repayment mortgage because they are no longer offering new mortgages, the Finanical Ombudsman may be unable to help. for example in one decision the ombudsman concluded:

 I have considerable sympathy for the position Mrs H is in.
 But in all the circumstances, I don’t think Preferred is acting unfairly or unreasonably.
 It simply isn’t in a position to offer any alternative to Mrs H other than the mortgage product she is currently on.

 First published in 2105, this article is kept up to date.
 Last updated January 2019.